goldmont/ROMInstaller/README.md

   ```

 # How to read preferences from updater-script?
-First you need to mount `/data` partition using the following command:
+Firstly you need to mount `/data` partition by using the following command:

 ```C